mattppal/blog/src/content/blog/declarative-imperative.md

 Today, **there is no middle ground in data engineering products.** Practitioners either begin with tools like Airflow and dbt, with hefty implementation costs, steep learning curves, and _OH_ so much wasted energy (have you ever built a dbt project from scratch?) or overly-declarative GUI tools— Matillion, Informatica, Wherescape (if I have to click something more than 3 times, I'm out).

-This is all about to change however.
+This is all about to change, however.
 The next wave of great data engineering tools will be _both_ declarative _and_ imperative and existing tools will adapt... or die.
 The _ideal_ data engineering tool combines the declarative and imperative— it handles the common remarkably well, but also allows for robust solutions at the edge.

 ## 🔄 Synergy